 GMP has been adopted by many countries around the world.
 They are each regulated by their respective regulatory agency.
 However, guidelines usually follows these basic principles:

-- Requiring step by step written procedures
+- Requiring step-by-step written procedures

-- Following of step by step procedures
+- Following step-by-step procedures

 - Document work (Record keeping)